-The evaluation report indicated that the Student was and was and was student's diagnoses of Autism
+The evaluation report indicated that the Student was and was and was student's diagnoses of Autism Student was referred for evaluation due to parental concerns about the Student's diagnoses of Autism

 Spectrum Disorder, Sensory Integration Disorder, Attention Deficit-Hyperactivity Disorder, and Seizure Disorder and concerns about the Student's social/emotional development and academic performance.
 The evaluation consisted of a review of screening activities, a review of cumulative records, a review of interventions, a student interview, student observations, a family interview, a teacher interview, a developmental assessment, an educational assessment, an occupational therapy assessment, a review of medical information, a behavioral assessment, the Student's present levels of functioning, and a discrepancy statement.